rich-hart/presentation_notes/pres.md

 OpenStax College is a nonprofit organization committed to improving student __access__ to quality learning materials (that are __readable__ and __accurate__).

+API documentation is an intrinsic part of fulfilling out mission statement.

 ## Accuracy / Readability / Accessibility

 Good API documentation means taking these concepts into account in all levels of code.